-Sticking It to The Military-Athletic Complex: Pug Bus Blog #3
+Sticking It to The Military-Athletic Complex

 Hate it, hate it, hate it.
 All of it.
-I especially hate the fact that the Department of Defense buys off the NFL with taxpayers’ dollars (5.4 million of ‘em between 2011-14) in order to inflict these whole-ass spectacles upon us.
+I especially hate the fact that the Department of Defense buys off the NFL with taxpayers’ dollars (5.4 million of ‘em between 2011-14) in order to inflict these whole-cloth spectacles upon us.

 Perhaps it was this long-festering hatred that led to the scene in a Starbucks parking lot a few weeks ago.
 The parking lot, as usual, was short two or three spaces.
 I waited while some woman, who was driving a van that was several sizes too big for her, attempted to back out of a space to my left.
-I eased my car back a skosh to give her more room as she was aiming her van’s ass end and hers in my direction, and I didn’t want that mess landing in my face.
+I eased my car back a skosh to give her more room as she was aiming her van’s rear end and hers in my direction, and I didn’t want that mess landing in my face.

 Just as she was finally pulling away and I was about to turn into her space, a white Mazda Miata coming from the opposite direction shot into the space.
 I had seen this little pussy car pull into the lot as the woman was lumbering her way out of her spot, and I had clearly signaled to the Miata my intention to occupy that spot next.